Tim Alberdingk ThijmPronouns: he/him/his, they/them/their

 IPA for Tim's surname: /ˈælbʌɹˌdɪŋk ˈtʰäɪ̯m/

-AboutTim is a second-year PhD candidate in the Programming Languages group at Princeton's Computer Science department.
-He is currently advised by Prof. Aarti Gupta, but also work with Prof. Dave Walker.
+AboutI'm a third-year PhD candidate in the Programming Languages group at Princeton's Computer Science department.
+I'm currently advised by Prof. Aarti Gupta, but also work with Prof. Dave Walker.

 - Wachsmuth, Henning; Naderi, Nona; Hou, Yufang; Bilu, Yonatan; Prabhakaran, Vinod; Alberdingk Thijm, Timothy; Hirst, Graeme; and Stein, Benno.
 "Computational argumentation quality assessment in natural language."
 15th Conference of the European Chapter of the Association for Computational Linguistics, Valencia, April 2017, 176-187.

 - Beelen, K., Thijm, T., Cochrane, C., Halvemaan, K., Hirst, G., Kimmins, M., … Whyte, T. (2017).
 "Digitization of the Canadian Parliamentary Debates".
 Canadian Journal of Political Science, 50(3), 849-864. doi:10.1017/S0008423916001165

 - Teaching assistant for COS226 (Algorithms and Data Structures), Princeton University, Spring 2020